 Nick Cain talks to Joe Launchbury about Wasps’ late season challenges and his advancement with England

-The skills, mobility and effectiveness showcased in Launchbury’s stand-out Six Nations campaign, in particular three momentum changing turnovers and a try-saving tap-tackle against Ireland, have already seen the fair-haired Wasps lock with the unlined dubbed the baby-faced assassin.
+The skills, mobility and effectiveness showcased in Launchbury’s stand-out Six Nations campaign, in particular three momentum changing turnovers and a try-saving tap-tackle against Ireland, have already seen the fair-haired lock with the unlined features dubbed the baby-faced assassin.

 His leaning towards the unorthodox end of the spectrum of international back five forwards is reminiscent of the unclassifiables of other eras.
-The roaming Scottish lock Alastair McHarg and the swashbuckling English No.8 and lock Andy Ripley belong to the amateur order of the out-of-the-ordinary, whereas the brilliant Wallaby 1991 and 1999 double World Cup-winner John Eales had similar billing in the amateur-pro cross-over years.
+The roaming Scottish lock Alastair McHarg and the swashbuckling English No.8 and Rosslyn Park lock Andy Ripley belong to the amateur order of the out-of-the-ordinary, whereas the brilliant Wallaby 1991 and 1999 double World Cup-winner John Eales had similar billing in the amateur-pro cross-over years.

 It has led to fulsome praise for the 22-year-old from some quarters, with Sir Clive Woodward leading the post-Six Nations plaudits, hailing Launchbury as an extraordinary talent, and both he and his second-row partner, Courtney Lawes, as world-class.